-Ofgem set the upper price limit for our Standard and Energy Assist tariffs (known as a cap) and have also introduced changes to how suppliers can apply Direct Debit discounts*.
-These discounts will no longer be a fixed fee and will be a unique amount depending on where you live, your meter type and how much energy you use.
+Ofgem set the maximum price we can charge customers for our Standard and Pay As You Go (prepayment) variable tariffs - known as a cap.
 The changes could affect what you pay.
-Understandably, you may have questions about this and so below are the answers to the most commonly asked questions.
+Understandably, you may have questions about this, and so below are the answers to the most commonly asked questions.

 Frequently asked questions

-These prices will be in effect from 1 January 2019 for customers on our Standard and Energy Assist tariffs.
+These prices are effective from 1 April 2021 for customers on our Standard and Pay As You Go (prepayment) variable tariffs.

 There are ways we can help you save money and use less energy: